Windowing Data Streams in FME

 Windowing Using Event Time

 Consider the following scenario...A stream workspace has a TimeWindower with 30-second windows.
-When a time window 'closes', the TimeWindower assigns the next window ID to the following set of incoming features.
-Transformers using the Group By Advanced mode (Process when the group changes) will process and release the features they're currently holding because a new time window ID was detected.
+When a time window closes, the TimeWindower assigns the next window ID to the following set of incoming features.
+Transformers using the group processing setting "When Group Changes (Advanced)" will process and release the features they're currently holding because a new time window ID was detected.
 However, a delayed stream feature arrives in the workspace that belonged to the previous window, so the TimeWindower assigns the previous window ID to this delayed feature.
-The downstream Group By Advanced transformers will detect a change in the time window ID from that single late feature, and they'll process/release their features too early!
+The downstream Group By Advanced transformers will detect a change in the time window ID from that single late feature, and they'll release their features too early!
 This issue can be handled with the Order Settings.

-These new settings allow you to reorder features based on their timestamps to avoid compromising downstream transformers and the integrity of your data.
-The OutOfSequence port is where late features are sent to be written in a separate location like a database, added to the results through a different process, or discarded.
+These settings allow you to reorder features based on their timestamps to avoid compromising downstream transformers and the integrity of your data.
+The OutOfSequence port is where late features are sent to be written in a separate location, like a database, added to the results through a different process, or discarded.

 The Order Settings have three order types: None, Chronological Order, and Reverse Chronological Order.
 Use None if the stream data is not ordered.
 For Chronological Order, features that arrive from a previous window and outside the Tolerance Interval are considered "out of sequence".

 Tolerance intervals are grace periods for late features to be reordered and sent through the Output port.
 If the interval is zero, all late features will be considered out of sequence.
-For example (when using the settings in the screenshot above), a window 'closes' at the 5-minute mark and the TimeWindower holds onto incoming features for 30 seconds.
+For example (when using the settings in the screenshot above), a window closes at the 5-minute mark, and the TimeWindower holds onto incoming features for 30 seconds.
 In these 30 seconds, many incoming features will belong to the next time window.
 However, if a feature's timestamp indicates that it belonged to the previous window, it will jump the queue and be released through the Output port.
 After the tolerance interval ends, the next window's features will be released.
 If a feature for the previous window arrives now, it will be sent to OutOfSequence.

 In the table below, the stream results have been output to a PostgreSQL database.
 Notice how the highlighted records are in a different order than how they arrived at the TimeWindower (based on the _original_order attribute).
-Features 99 and 110 belonged to window 1 but they arrived after features 97 and 98 which belonged to window 2.
+Features 99 and 110 belonged to window 1, but they arrived after features 97 and 98, which belonged to window 2.
 Since features 99 and 110 arrived within the tolerance interval, they were released first.
 Features 97 and 98 were held until the tolerance interval ended and window 2 features began to be released.

 In summary, the Order Settings are meant to reorder features based on their timestamps to account for delays, and features that arrive outside the tolerance interval will be considered out of sequence.
 These settings ensure that all features in a window stick together as a group and do not prematurely trigger downstream Group By Advanced transformers.